andrew/ultimate-awesome/README.md

 - [awesome-perl](https://github.com/hachiojipm/awesome-perl) - A curated list of awesome Perl frameworks and libraries.
 Come on Pull Requests!.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
-- [awesome-scientific-writing](https://github.com/writing-resources/awesome-scientific-writing) - :keyboard: A curated list of awesome tools, demos and resources to go beyond LaTeX .
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
 - [awesome-typescript-korean](https://github.com/typescript-kr/awesome-typescript-korean) - 😎한국어로만 선별된 타입스크립트 리소스 리스트 🇰🇷.
+- [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) - List of software packages for multi-omics analysis.
 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
-- [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) - List of software packages for multi-omics analysis.
 - [awesome-japanese-llm](https://github.com/llm-jp/awesome-japanese-llm) - 日本語LLMまとめ - Overview of Japanese LLMs.
 - [awesome-geospatial-companies](https://github.com/chrieke/awesome-geospatial-companies) - :globe_with_meridians: List & Map of 600+ companies for geospatial jobs (GIS, Earth Observation, UAV, Satellite, Digital Farming, .).
 - [Awesome-SLU-Survey](https://github.com/yizhen20133868/Awesome-SLU-Survey) - Tracking the progress in SLU (resources, code, and new frontiers etc.).
 - [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
+- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [Awesome-Deep-Graph-Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) - Awesome Deep Graph Clustering is a collection of SOTA, novel deep graph clustering methods (papers, codes, and datasets).
-- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-computational-neuroscience](https://github.com/eselkin/awesome-computational-neuroscience) - A list of schools and researchers in computational neuroscience.
 - [awesome-rices](https://github.com/zemmsoares/awesome-rices) - A curated list of awesome unix user rices!.
 - [awesome-blockchain](https://github.com/igorbarinov/awesome-blockchain) - Curated list of the bitcoin blockchain services.